Updated-NoCheatPlus/Docs/Settings/General.md

 <br>`actions: vl>2 log:fdirectionlowvl:5:6:i vl>10 cancel log:fdirection:2:4:if vl>50 cancel log:fdirection:0:7:icf cmdc:kicksuspiciouscombat:1:5`</br>

 ## Actions
-`actions` is NoCheatPlus's task scheduler.
+`actions` is NoCheatPlus' task scheduler.
 This is the only place where you actually can control what a check should do after reaching a determined violation level.
 * `vl>X` To be interpreted literally, it means "violation greater than X".
 This is used to articulate actions into different intervals.
-After a player has reached our defined violation threshold, the following interval will be executed.
+After a player has reached our defined violation threshold, the subsequent interval will be executed.
 In other words, the `vl>X` is a limiter to how many actions can be performed in a given interval.
+An interval may be left undefined at the start (eg.: `vl>2 cancel (...)`), but the `actions` section cannot be left blank as a whole.
 * The `cancel` flag is used in order to prevent something from happening (to cancel, as the flag would intend): with movement, this will cause a setback; in combat, this will result in a hit being canceled/not registered etc...
 If you don't want to penalise players on detections, the `cancel` flag can be omitted.
 Do note that the `cancel` flag currently supports cancellation with probability: instead of immediately prevent an action, you can tell NoCheatPlus that said action only has a probability of actually getting canceled/prevented, by specifying the probability in percentage (`x%`) before the cancel flag (eg.: `10%cancel`).
 This is particulary beneficiary in combat, where you may not want NoCheatPlus to immediately prevent hits from players.